-- ▶ DO NOT allow wash water from cleaning or process equipment to enter drains. - ▶ It may be necessary to collect all wash water for treatment before disposal. - In all cases disposal to sewer may be subject to local laws and regulations and these should be considered first. - ▶ Where in doubt contact the responsible authority. - ▶ Consult State Land Waste Management Authority for disposal. - ▶ Discharge contents of damaged aerosol cans at an approved site. - Allow small quantities to evaporate. - ► DO NOT incinerate or puncture aerosol cans.
+- ▶ DO NOT allow wash water from cleaning or process equipment to enter drains. - It may be necessary to collect all wash water for treatment before disposal. - In all cases disposal to sewer may be subject to local laws and regulations and these should be considered first. - - ▶ Consult State Land Waste Management Authority for disposal. - ▶ Discharge contents of damaged aerosol cans at an approved site. - Allow small quantities to evaporate. - ► DO NOT incinerate or puncture aerosol cans.